Last Updated on August 6, 2021 by AIFS Abroad

 We caught up with two-time AIFS participant, Andrea, who spent back-to-back Spring semesters studying and interning in Granada, Spain.
 Andrea’s life was impacted so greatly by her international education experiences that she has gone on to pursue a career in the industry.
 Read more about her story:

 How has your study abroad experience impacted your educational goals and career?

-My experience began studying abroad, but quickly evolved into a career.
+My experience began in 2012, studying abroad in Granada, Spain, but quickly evolved into a career.
 I was fortunate to become an intern at both my home university in the International Affairs Office, and during my time abroad with the American Institute for Foreign Study (AIFS).

 While I was abroad, I was able to capture my travel experience and share it with my fellow classmates back in the United States, naturally creating a marketing technique that helped me promote the my home school’s International Affairs department.
 I assisted in all student outreach events and created all marketing material for education abroad opportunities.
 I implemented a newsletter regarding study abroad events, reminders, and world news events.
 My social media marketing skills developed through this time as well.

 A major focus during this time was to prepare for student arrivals.
 I also worked with the office to prepare for new students and arrange tours.
-Together, we created student outreach events and held a major company event that brought AIFS Resident Directors around the world to Granada.
+Together, we created student outreach events and held an organizational event that brought AIFS Resident Directors around the world to Granada.